How Do I Know If I Have Skin Cancer?

 Standard treatments for localized basal cell and squamous cell carcinomas are safe and effective and cause few side effects.
 Small tumors can be surgically excised, removed with skin scraping and electric current cauterization, frozen with liquid nitrogen, or killed with low-dose radiation.

 Melanoma tumors must be removed surgically, preferably before they spread beyond the skin into other organs.
 The surgeon removes the tumor fully, along with a safe margin of surrounding tissue and possibly nearby lymph nodes.
 Neither radiation nor chemotherapy will cure advanced melanoma, but either treatment may slow the disease and relieve symptoms.
 Chemotherapy, sometimes in combination with immunotherapy -- such as interferon, interleukin-2 -- is generally preferred.
 If melanoma spreads to the brain, radiation is used to slow the growth and control symptoms.
+Proton therapy may be used, as well.

 People who have had skin cancer once are at risk for getting it again.
 Anyone who has been treated for skin cancer of any kind should have a checkup at least twice a year.
 About 20% of skin cancer patients experience recurrence or a second separate tumor, often within the first two years after diagnosis.